chelsmau/chelsmau.github.io/_pages/cv.md

   * Glenwood School, Smiths Station, AL
   * Courses taught: Algebra I, Regular and Honors Chemistry, Honors Physics, ACT Prep, and Robotics
   * Guided and mentored students who advanced to the Alabama State Science Fair and Regeneron International Science and Engineering Fair
-  * Beta-tester for Google Classroom and advocate for the adoption and integration of Google A4E at the school’s secondary level to aid in synchronous on-site and remote instructional material delivery and assessment
+  * Beta-tester and advocate for the adoption and integration of Google A4E at the school’s secondary level to aid in synchronous on-site and remote instructional material delivery and assessment
-  * Maintained teaching responsibilities while serving as Head Coach for school Robotics Team and in pursuant of a master’s degree
+  * Head Coach for school Robotics Team

 Skills
 ======